+- Autoimmune disorders

+- Cancer

+- Cardiovascular disorders

+- Chronic alcohol and other drug dependence

 - Chronic and disabling mental health conditions

 - Chronic heart failure

 - Chronic lung disorders

 - Dementia

 - Diabetes

 - End-stage Liver disease

 - End-stage renal disease (ESRD)

 - Endocrine Disorders

 - Gastrointestinal Disorders

 - HIV/AIDS

 - Hypertension

 - Neurologic disorders

 - Osteoarthritis

 - Severe hematologic disorders

 - Stroke

-Members eligible for Special Supplemental Benefits for Chronically III will receive a combined Over-the-Counter Non Prescription Drug Coverage benefit to cover certain grocery items, which may only be purchased at select pharmacies and or/retailers.
+- Members eligible for Special Supplemental Benefits for Chronically Ill will receive a combined Over-the-Counter Non Prescription Drug Coverage benefit to cover certain grocery items, which may only be purchased at select pharmacies and or/retailers.

-- Please go to the Special Supplemental Benefits for the Chronically Ill row in the below Medical Benefits Chart for further detail. - Please contact us to find out exactly which benefits you may be eligible for.
+- Please go to the Special Supplemental Benefits for the Chronically Ill row in the below Medical Benefits Chart for further detail.

+- Please contact us to find out exactly which benefits you may be eligible for.